 The Petzl Ouistiti stands out for its excellent performance.
 It's the perfect harness to help kids transition towards a sit harness due to its sit harness style waist belt and lower positioned tie-in point.
 Because of that, lowering will feel a little more like the way a sit harness feels.
 Padded panels all around help to give a comfortable, yet supportive fit for both hanging and off the wall, and fully functional gear loops (x2) provide a place to clip gear, whether it's a belay device, rack of draws, or Jack, the stuffed dog.
 We also found this to be one of the most secure harnesses tested.
 The double-backed buckles are located on the upper back of the child making sure idle, fiddly hands don't mess with them.

 This harness is one of the higher-tech full-body harnesses available, but due to the limitations in its size range, it is mainly used for young kids.
-Slightly older kids who may be top-heavy and benefit from a full-body harness may not fit and would have to go with another option.
-However, other than limited size range, this harness does a great job of keeping little kids safe and comfortable for a good day on the wall.
+Slightly older kids who may be top-heavy and benefit from a full-body harness may not fit and will need to choose a different option.
+Limited size range aside, the Ouistiti harness does a great job of keeping little kids safe and comfortable for a good day on the wall.

 Best Bang for the Buck

 It's hard to beat the price of the Trango Junior.
-Not only is it the cheapest full-body option in our group, but it also offers a lot of security and comfort for young climbers.
+It's one of the most affordable full-body options in our test fleet and also offers a lot of security and comfort for young climbers.
 This basic harness has fully adjustable shoulder straps and leg loops that allow it to fit kids of all sizes from 25 lbs up to 8o lbs.
-Once the harness is set up, kids can easily slip in and out, and the buckles offer quite a bit of adjustment range to accommodate growing climbers or a wide range of kids.
+Once the harness is set up, kids can easily get in and out, and the buckles offer quite a bit of adjustment range to accommodate growing climbers or a wide range of kids.

-The Junior is the only harness in our test that still uses the old "double back" style non-sliding buckles.
+The Trango Junior is the only harness in our test that still uses the old "double back" style non-sliding buckles.
 With 20+ years of sliding buckle use behind us, the Junior shows how dated it is.
 While the design is old-school, the function is great, and comfort is pretty decent.
 We would recommend this harness to the casual climber not looking for the highest-end gear, but rather one looking for a basic functional harness.
-This wouldn't be our go-to choice for older kids, but for new young climbers, a camp fleet, or gym rentals, this harness would work really well and for a great price.
+This isn't our go-to choice for older kids, but for new young climbers, a camp fleet, or gym rentals, this harness works really well — and for a great price.

 Best for Versatility